-The Osher Lifelong Learning Institute at the University of Washington (OLLI-UW) offers a range of programs for intellectually curious adults ages 50 and above.
+The Osher Lifelong Learning Institute at the University of Washington (OLLI-UW) offers a range of programs for intellectually curious adults over the age of 50.

 OLLI-UW courses cover engaging subjects ranging from global events to the arts, from health science research to compelling issues of the day.
 Courses are led by current and retired UW faculty or experts from the community.

 We offer a full schedule of about 20 courses in fall, winter, and spring, as well as field trips and other events in the summer.
 Courses typically meet weekly for a two-hour session in the morning or afternoon for three to five weeks.